John Quincy Adams: Minister to Russia

 After resigning from the Senate, Adams was ostracized by Massachusetts Federalist leaders, but he declined Democratic-Republican entreaties to seek office.
 In 1809, he argued before the Supreme Court of the United States in Fletcher v.
 Peck, and the Supreme Court ultimately agreed with Adams's argument that the Constitution's Contract Clause prevented the state of Georgia from invalidating a land sale to out-of-state companies.
 Later that year, President James Madison appointed Adams as the first United States Minister to Russia in 1809.
 Though Adams had only recently broken with the Federalist Party, his support of Jefferson's foreign policy had earned him goodwill with the Madison Administration.
 Adams was well-qualified for the role after his experiences in Europe generally and Russia specifically.

 After a difficult passage through the Baltic Sea, Adams arrived in the Russian capital of St. Petersburg in October 1809.
 He quickly established a productive working relationship with Russian official Nikolay Rumyantsev and eventually befriended Tsar Alexander I of Russia.
-Adams continued to favor American neutrality between France and Britain during the Napoleonic War.
+Adams continued to favor American neutrality between France and Britain during the Napoleonic Wars.
 Louisa was initially distraught at the prospect of living in Russia, but she became a popular figure at the Russian court.
 From his diplomatic post, Adams observed the French Emperor Napoleon's invasion of Russia, which ended in defeat for the French.
 In February 1811, President Madison nominated Adams as an Associate Justice of the United States Supreme Court.
 The nomination was unanimously confirmed by the Senate, but Adams declined the seat, preferring a career in politics and diplomacy, so Joseph Story took the seat instead.